truenas/middleware/docs/userguide/freenas_storage.rst

 day a snapshot occurs.
 Change these times if snapshot tasks are scheduled during office hours but the replication itself should occur after office hours.
 For the "End" time, consider how long replication will take so that it finishes before the next day's office hours begin.

-Once the replication task is created, it will appear in the "View Replication Tasks" of *PUSH.*

-*PUSH* will immediately attempt to replicate its latest snapshot to *PULL*.
-If the replication is successful, the snapshot will appear in the :menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> Snapshots` tab of *PULL*.
-If the snapshot is not replicated, refer to
-:ref:`Troubleshooting Replication` for troubleshooting tips.
+Once the replication task is saved, *PUSH* will immediately attempt to replicate its latest snapshot to *PULL*.
+If the replication is successful, the snapshot will appear in the :menuselection:`Storage --> Snapshots` tab of *PULL*.
+Also, the "Last snapshot sent to remote side" and "Status" fields of :menuselection:`Storage --> Snapshots` on *PUSH* will indicate when the last snapshot was successfully sent to that "Remote Hostname".
+If the snapshot is not replicated, refer to :ref:`Troubleshooting Replication` for troubleshooting tips.

 .. _Troubleshooting Replication: